Research Partnerships at Victoria Business School

-Many research projects at Victoria Business School involve direct collaboration with external partners.
+Many research projects at Victoria Business School (VBS) involve direct collaboration with external partners.
+See Information about our Research Institutes, Centres, and Chairs.

 Volunteer Management Research Programme